fdarling/symbiflow-nexys4ddr-uart-example-project/README.md

-# MicroNova Mercury 2 / SymbiFlow example project
+# Digilent Nexsys 4 DDR / SymbiFlow example project with simple UART loopback

 This is a test project for the Digilent Nexsys 4 DDR development board using the [SymbiFlow](https://symbiflow.github.io/) open source toolchain instead of Xilinx Vivado.